 I don't know how many of you have noticed, I don't know what I am doing.
 Blog is fun but really?
 I am just a little worried.
 What does my life really have to be interesting?
 My family already knows that I am crazy.
 Do I really have the right to spread my craziness?
 Who cares?
 I can't see my blog setting the internet a blaze with my wit and sarcasm.
-I am sure I am not doing it right.
-After all my blog doesn't get read. enough feeling sorry for my self.

 Making potato salad for Easter tomorrow.
 Looks like I have made enough for an army!
-Well, it keeps will in the fridge.
+Well, it keeps well in the fridge.
 Need Corn bread…. oh shit tomorrow will be fine.
 Good night all and may you find all of your eggs!!
 That reminds me of a story……

 We were living in Englewood, we must have been on the Cherokee street about a 1/2 block from Clayton.
 Spring came and the Grandparents and Aunt Jo came to our house for an Easter egg hunt.
 We had a dog, named Judy.
 Golden Retriever and Irish setter mix.
 Beautiful.
 We were all excited about the egg hunt.
 Well, the Grandparents were late as usual.
 But when we finally got to hunt for eggs, we were all excited, back in those days toys and candy really weren’t the focus of the hunt.
 Seeing how many eggs we each could find.
 Aunt Jo helped me because I was the youngest.
 We all brought out baskets to the picnic table to be counted.
 We thought we had done about 2 dozen eggs, well in all of the counting and excitement.
 We must have missed at least one and probably two.
 Well, Mom had cooked the ham and we all peeled the eggs for potato salad and deviled eggs.
 When Mom finally got to a place where she could count the eggs, Dad had managed to sneak a couple of the deviled eggs, so even that count was not really accurate.
 We kids thought it was great fun looking for every last egg!